AlexJoulego/pappu-pakia/README.md

 Apples for invincibility for a short period.
 Berries spawning clones that'll destroy anything that comes in their way!

+If the collectibles are found to be over forks or branches then that's not a bug.
+The authors did that deliberately to help you test your greed level.

 Collisions are not super strict to make the gameplay a bit easier.

 ## Credits